 In the past, I'd been asked to watch other people's pets, before the word got out.
 It seems I had a tendency to treat most lifeforms with a certain diffidence.
 I referred to this casual attitude as laissez-faire.
 Something lighthearted.
 Others, mostly being the petowners, called it neglect.

-You see how you can go from being a lighthearted fellow to being thought of as a criminal, the difference being entirely one of selecting the right word to describe oneself.
+You see how you can go from being a lighthearted fellow to being thought of as a criminal, the difference being entirely one of selecting the right word.
 I've always felt that was my problem.
 Others employed words that I would not have chosen.

 It is the same with pets.
-Pet owners of large dogs restrained by choke collars assured me that Bowzer was a lovely thing, when evidence suggested it would far rather kill than chat.
-They saw an angel with a pure heart.
-I saw something more Miltonian.
+Pet owners of large dogs restrained by choke collars assure me that Bowzer is a lovely thing, when evidence suggests it would far rather kill than chat.
+They see an angel with a pure heart.
+I see something more Miltonian.
 Dark satanic engines with paws.

-These pet sitting adventures never seemed to live up to their promise.
-The parakeets that were allowed to fly outside of the cage for an hour a day, and would then fly right back into their cages when the tiny little wire door opened.
-The cat that was allowed to bathe itself in half an inch of water, and that didn't need a litterbox because it enjoyed using the toilet just like Mommy did.
-The turtle that would eat its lettuce leaves.
-The goldfish that would swim to the top of the bowl of water, eagerly anticipating the presence of food when you tapped on the glass.
+These pet sitting adventures never seem to live up to their promise.
+The parakeets whose cage door is opened, allowed to fly around the house outside of the cage for an hour a day, and would then fly right back in.
+The cat allowed to bathe itself in half an inch of water, and that doesn't need a litterbox because it enjoyed using the toilet just like Mommy does.
+The turtle that eats its lettuce leaves.
+Nibble, nibble.
+The goldfish that darts to the top of the bowl of water, eagerly anticipating the presence of food when you tapped on the glass.

 These things never happened.
 The only consistent trend I observed was that the creatures tended to die.

 It always puzzled me, this power over less sentient lifeforms.
-The owners would leave their pets with lustrous fur or beautiful plumage, and a week later, the fur was mangy and the feathers were brown rather than indigo.
-I'd always done well with cacti and other succulents, so the fact that dogs and cats adored dying while in my charge alarmed me.
+The owners would leave their pets with lustrous fur or iridescent plumage, and a week later, the fur would be mangy and the feathers a dull brown.
+I'd always done well with cacti and other succulents, so the fact that dogs and cats adore dying alarm me.
+Well, maybe not alarm so much as annoy.

 Here's pet sitting from my perspective: when you open a friend's door to feed his 120 pound Rottweiler, and all you see are saliva-covered Cujo fangs, your tendency is to shut the door and come back at a more appropriate time, is it not?
 A sane person simply does not enter an excited dog's space.
 So I would always wait a few days until the mutt calmed down before entering gingerly, refilling his dishes with dog stuff and milk, I think, and slinking away.
 (Is it dogs that like milk?
 Or cats?
 I was never clear on this point.)
-A few days later, the dog hadn't touched its dishes.
-I was puzzled, took the food dishes and freshened them up a bit, stirring them with a fork, you know, so that the not-rancid stuff comes to the surface, not really knocking myself out - it's a dog, right? not a child - but still wasn't too concerned.
-I mean, I wasn't going out of my way to look for the Teeth With Paws creature unless I was in a full animal trainer costume, which they just do not make in fashionable colors or fabrics that breathe, so I have no idea what the poor creature was pining away with boredom, hunger, and some form of kidney disease.
-I mean, really.
-They hired a dog sitter, not a veterinarian.
-Alas.
-That was the first canine that passed to that great pet shop in the sky.
-But it was not to be my last.
+A few days later, the dog hasn't touched its dishes.
+I am puzzled.
+I take the food dishes and freshen them up a bit, stirring them with a fork, you know, so that the not-rancid stuff comes to the surface, not really knocking myself out - it's a dog, right? not a child - but still not too concerned.
+I mean, I'm not going out of my way to look for Teeth With Paws unless I'm in a full animal trainer costume, which they just do not make in fashionable colors or fabrics that breathe, so I have no idea what the poor creature's state of mind is.
+I mean, other than anger management issues.
+They hired a dog sitter, not a pet psychologist.

 There were also cats.
 Cats make me sneeze when they get too close.
 But god bless 'em, they're not finicky eaters.
 However, they are escape artists.
-I left the door open a smidge, say, the diameter of a hydrogen nucleus, a cat is capable of squeezing through it, and before you could say kitty litter, my feline charges took to the street like crack-addled hookers.
-They were nevermore to be seen, despite some rudimentary efforts to lure them back with catnip, which every other cat in the neighborhood seemed to enjoy, word never seems to get back to the one particular cat I happen to be in charge of.
+If you leave the door open a smidge, say, the diameter of a hydrogen nucleus, a cat is capable of squeezing through it, and before you could say kitty litter, the feline oozes to the street like a crack-addled hooker, nevermore to be seen.
+Despite some rudimentary efforts to lure it back with catnip, which every other cat in the neighborhood seemed to enjoy, word never seems to get back to the one particular cat I happen to be in charge of.

 Fish are finicky eaters.
 I had no idea you could overfeed fish.
 Who tells you these things?
-I gave the goldfish about two weeks' worth of food and thought they would make good choices.
-They would apportion their food just as they do in the wild, one would assume.
-They certainly looked awfully intelligent for fish.
+I give the goldfish about two weeks' worth of food, thinking they would make good choices and apportion their food for the days the owner is gone.
+They certainly look awfully intelligent for fish.
 You would think they'd be capable of such rudimentary planning behavior.
 Don't let appearances fool you!
 They're really quite stupid things.
 When I check in on them a day before the owners return, I usually find them belly up.
 I speculate that there must have been a huge goldfish binge-eating party that first night, although I've never bothered to check this with a video camera to do ex post facto analysis.
 Greedy bastards.
-It was almost a moral imperative that they be taught a lesson, for the good of their kind.
+It becomes almost a moral imperative that these piscenes be taught a lesson, for the good of their kind.
 I'm sure the owners have moved on to a more rational, higher IQ brand of fish.

-I tried to corral the other birds, the ones still living, back into their cage.
-The infield fly looked a bit bemused and was rapidly fading.
-They buggered off into other rooms, upstairs, downstairs, flew into mirrors, smashed into bay windows.
+I tried to corral the other birds, the ones still living.
+Infield fly looked a bit bemused and wasn't going anywhere.
+The others buggered off into other rooms, upstairs, downstairs, flew into mirrors, smashed into bay windows.
 They flew everywhere but their advertised destinations, which was somewhere into their gilded cage.
 I quietly left the house and gave the birds a few days to sort out their feelings.